About Childhood Lead Poisoning Prevention

 Helaina Thompson, MS, is a research associate and program coordinator at the Institute for Public Health Practice, Research and Policy at the University of Iowa.

-Communication, both from the University of Iowa.
+Communication and Health Science, both from the University of Iowa.
 Her prior work has centered on child nutrition, food security, and healthcare setting interventions.